sarpefeaydin/DSA210-24-Fall-term-project/README.md

 After the plotting and visualization, I applied t-test and calculated the p-value using scipy library in order to see if I am able to reject the null hypothesis, which states that acquiring new content for PS4 has no effect on daily steps taken.

 <img width="723" alt="Screenshot 2025-01-03 at 18 35 11" src="https://github.com/user-attachments/assets/c840de00-0634-4a60-be62-21aeb0f5d1f7" />

 ## **RESULTS**

+Since the p-value acquired through t-test is greater than 0.05, we have insufficient evidence to reject the null hypothesis.
 Regarding the test outcomes, I am not able to reject the null hypothesis.
 This tells us that acquiring new content for PS4 does not have a significant effect on the steps that I take.